Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 To send the reply of completed command on the server side, follow these steps:

-1. Send the reply of completed command using `mc_server_send_cmd_reply()` with the request id of the command in the third parameter and the result of the command in fourth parameter:
+1. Send the reply of completed command using `mc_server_send_cmd_reply()` with the request ID of the command as the third parameter, and the result of the command as the fourth parameter:

    ```
    int result_code = 0;